rsergio07/flask-app-on-eks/README.md

 docker push <your-account-id>.dkr.ecr.<your-region>.amazonaws.com/<repository_name>:<image_tag>
 ```

-Replace <your-account-id> with your AWS account ID, replace <your-region> with your AWS region, replace <repository_name> with your ECR repository name and <image_tag> with the tag you specified earlier.
+Replace <your-account-id> with your AWS account ID, <your-region> with your AWS region, <repository_name> with your ECR repository name, and <image_tag> with the tag you specified earlier.

 ## Update deployment.yaml